 DDPMs~\cite{pmlr-v37-sohl-dickstein15, ho2020denoising} are a class of generative models that define latents $x_1, ..., x_N$ of the same dimensionality as the data $ x_0 \sim q(x_0) $.
-For brevity, we refer to these models as diffusion models.
 Diffusion models are comprised of a \textbf{forward process} and a \textbf{reverse process}.
 The \textbf{forward process} starts from the data $ x_0 $ and iteratively adds Gaussian noise according to a fixed noise schedule for $N$ diffusion steps:

 where $\beta_{1}, \beta_{2}, ..., \beta_{N}$ is a noise schedule that converts the data distribution $x_0$ into latent $x_N$.
 The choice of noise schedule has been shown to have important effects on sampling efficiency and quality~\cite{chen2020wavegrad, ho2020denoising}.